NSFI/react-router-manage/README.md

 - 👨‍✈️‍ [**route guard**] - Provide hooks for route entry config `beforeEnter` and **[`beforeEachMount`](#beforeEachMount)**, route exit hook **[`useBeforeLeave`](#useBeforeLeave)**
 - 🌲 [**navigation**] - level navigation: supports level navigation, and automatically generates navigation bars for parent-child routes, such as breadcrumbs and menu navigation

-*At present, there are still some problems in react strict mode.
-First, avoid using strict mode*

 ## Installation

 ```sh